Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 Minimal need for judgment or trust

-Work that tends to be more resilient involves:
+Work that tends to be more resilient often involves:

 Coordination and communication